 When Tier 6 Contribution Rates are Determined

-As a Tier 6 member, your contribution rate is based on how much you earn.
-Changes in your earnings may result in changes to your rate.
+Tier 6 contribution rates are based on what you earn during a State fiscal year, from April 1 through March 31.
 The minimum rate is 3 percent of your earnings, and the maximum is 6 percent.

 The amount you contribute to the Retirement System will not affect the amount of your pension.
 Your NYSLRS pension is a lifetime benefit based on your retirement plan, years of service and final average earnings.
 You can learn more about your pension by reading your plan booklet on our Publications page.
 For help finding the right plan book, read our blog post Knowing Your Retirement Plan is the Key to Retirement Planning.

 You can file for a service retirement benefit using Retirement Online.
 This feature makes applying for retirement faster and easier than ever before.
 If you don’t already have an account, sign up today.

 After signing in to your Retirement Online account, scroll down to the ‘My Account Summary.’
 On the right, under the heading ‘I want to…,’ click the green “Apply for Retirement” button.

 From there, you’ll go through a series of screens where you’ll be able to:

 Get an estimate of your pension and the payment options available to you;